-In particular, influencers need to be careful with seeming out of touch.
-There has been significant backlash over the last few months with people calling out influencers for living in a bubble and being unrelatable – particularly as many people are battling a cost of living crisis.
+In particular, influencers need to be careful about seeming out of touch.
+There has been significant backlash over the last few months with people calling out influencers for living in a bubble and being unrelatable.
+Particularly as many people are battling a cost of living crisis.
 Brands also need to tread carefully to avoid backlash for their campaigns.
 As the recent Balenciaga controversy has shown, brand campaigns are under a microscope and people will pick up on even the smallest detail that seems out of place.

 Social Media Shopping